 Poetry: send 4 -8 poems of any length and style.
 For translated poems, make sure that they are accompanied by the originals.

 Reviews: we are looking for thought-provoking and insightful reviews about contemporary books, music, movies and other forms of art.
 Word count: Between 750 words to 3,000 words.

 Photography: we accept high quality pictures that have a story to tell or which capture the human condition, as well as original art or cartoons which deal with contemporary events.

-We will acquire first time publishing rights and all other rights will revert to the author once published on our website.
+We will acquire first time publishing rights and all other rights will revert to the author once published on our website or in print.

 All submissions, queries and questions should be sent to email@example.com

 We accept submissions in English, French & Pidgin English and pay a token fee of USD 25 for each accepted piece.